802-457-3368 ex. 237 email

 Programs: Webmaster, outreach, rocky intertidal community, phenology

-Beginning in 1999, Ed worked as an interpretive park ranger in several beautiful national parks across the country, including Glacier NP, Voyaguers NP, and Marsh-Billings-Rockefeller NHP.
+Beginning in 1999, Ed worked as an interpretive park ranger in several beautiful national parks across the country, including Glacier NP, Voyageurs NP, and Marsh-Billings-Rockefeller NHP.
 Since 2009 he has served as the network's Science Communication Specialist.
-He earned a B.S. in Envrionmental Science from the University of New Hampshire in 1996.
-His primary NETN roles are editing reports, creating resource breifs and srticles, web design, and leading hikes and talks on topics such as global climate change, wildlife tracking, birding, and natural history.
+He earned a B.S. in Environmental Science from the University of New Hampshire in 1996.
+His primary NETN roles are editing reports, creating resource briefs and articles, web design, and leading hikes and talks on topics such as global climate change, wildlife tracking, birding, and natural history.
 When not working, he enjoys nature photography, cross-country skiing, and trying to make his yard in rural Vermont a friendly and welcoming place to birds and wildlife.

 Programs: forest health, invasive species